PayamWeber/sms-service-sample-project/README.md

 First you need to install mysql, php8.1, composer and rabbitmq by yourself or by using docker in "laradock" folder.
 More info on how to run this laradock see details down bellow.

-Then modify .env file with your configuration.
+Then modify make .env file based on .env.example and modify your configuration.
 Here's an example:

 ```dotenv
 DEBUGGING=false